 Because occupations involving physical labor dominate the local economy, Perryville is generally considered to be a blue-collar town.
-36.67% of the Perryville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Perryville is a city of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Perryville who work in office and administrative support (14.54%), sales jobs (9.51%), and management occupations (7.87%).
+35.36% of the Perryville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Perryville is a city of sales and office workers, professionals, and production and manufacturing workers.
+There are especially a lot of people living in Perryville who work in office and administrative support (16.02%), sales jobs (10.20%), and management occupations (7.29%).

-The percentage of adults in Perryville with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.65% of adults in Perryville have a bachelor's degree or advanced degree.
+The education level of Perryville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.66% of adults 25 and older in Perryville have a college degree.

 The people who call Perryville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Perryville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Perryville include Irish, French , English, and Italian.
+The greatest number of Perryville residents report their race to be White, followed by Asian.
+Important ancestries of people in Perryville include Irish, French , English, and European.

 The most common language spoken in Perryville is English.
 Other important languages spoken here include Spanish and German.